RakhithJK/OfficeDev-teams-toolkit-wiki/Available-actions-in-Teams-Toolkit.md

 Mitigation option 2:

 Ask your subscription administrator to register the namespace mentioned in the error message by following this [link](https://aka.ms/rps-not-found).

+Below are the potential errors encountered during the execution of the `arm/deploy` action, along with possible reasons and suggested solutions:

+### InvalidAzureCredentialError

+- **Reason:** Azure credentials are required but failed to obtain.
+- **Solution:** Ensure that the Azure account is authenticated and that the credentials are correctly configured.

+### CompileBicepError

+- **Reason:** An error occurred while compiling the Bicep file to JSON.
+- **Solution:** Ensure that the Bicep file syntax is correct and that the Bicep CLI is correctly installed.

+### MissingEnvironmentVariablesError

+- **Reason:** Required environment variables are missing in the parameters file.
+- **Solution:** Verify that all necessary environment variables are defined and accessible.

+### ConvertArmOutputError

+- **Reason:** The output key from the ARM deployment result has a naming conflict.
+- **Solution:** Check the ARM deployment output for naming collisions and adjust the template or action accordingly.

+### DeployArmError

+- **Reason:** An error occurred during the ARM deployment.
+- **Solution:** Review the ARM deployment logs to identify the specifics of the deployment failure.

+### InstallSoftwareError

+- **Reason:** The installation of the Bicep CLI failed.
+- **Solution:** Check the network connection and permissions required to download and install the Bicep CLI.

+### UserError / SystemError

+- **Reason:** Broad categories for user-generated or system-generated errors.
+- **Solution:** Review the specific error message to determine whether it's an issue with the input values or a broader system issue.

 # botAadApp/create
 This action will create a new or reuses an existing Microsoft Entra application for bot.